FlowFuse/website/src/handbook/product/verticals.md

 # Product Categories

-Product verticals refer to specific, identifiable categories within an industry or market that have distinct characteristics and needs.
-By understanding the verticals, we can align our [product strategy](./strategy.md) to meet those specific needs.
-For this overview, we will focus on three distinct product verticals: Industrial IoT Platforms, Low-Code Tools, and Data Integration Tools.
+Product categories refer to specific, identifiable segments within an industry or market that have distinct characteristics and needs.
+By understanding the categories, we can align our [product strategy](./strategy.md) to meet those specific needs.
+For this overview, we will focus on three distinct product categories: Industrial IoT Platforms, Low-Code Tools, and Data Integration Tools.

 ## Industrial IoT Platforms